Very cute or very weird...Cairo-Asyut

 The view from the desert's edge, back over the green pastures of the Nile Valley

-to his home, where I met his beautiful sons, his shy and pretty wife, and his water-pipe smoking dad.
+I met his beautiful sons, his shy and pretty wife, and his water-pipe smoking dad.
 He has shown me every part of town, and introduced me to all of his friends.
 He lives in Asyut's working-class suburb of Mubarak City, where it is all dangling wires, vegetable stalls and kids playing soccer in the dirt roads, and where most people are out of work or terribly poor.
 Yet I was made to feel like royalty by these folks.
 It was humbling stuff.

 Today Atef took me on a taxi ride to the edge of the desert, where we saw perhaps Asyut's only real tourist sight, the Convent of the Virgin Mary.
 A lovely nun showed us around the convent's main church, inside a man-made 4500-year old cave, which apparently housed Jesus, Mary and Joseph during their travels at some point.
 Asyut has a huge minority of Christians, and churches seem to outnumber mosques in the city.
 In fact, the past two days have had something of a religious flavour - by coincidence, yesterday was both Easter and